maliahavlicek/what2do2day/README.md

 - I want to add events to my place to build a repertoire with my clients
 - I want users to join my events so I can track how successful community events are to my bottom line
 - I want the ability to update my place's details
-- I want to update events associated with my organisation
+- I want to update events associated with my organization
 - I want to protect against bloated ratings
 - I want to protect against accidental deletion of my information